matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 *Code for this section:* [Data and Statistics](/Fundamentals/Data-and-Statistics.R)

 In statistics, we are particularly concerned with measures of central tendency and measures of variability, which we will discuss next.
-These summaries will aid in our understanding of the uncertainty and variation inherent in the data and introduced as a result of our analysis.
+These summaries will aid in our understanding of the uncertainty and variation inherent in the data and that which introduced because of our analysis.

 ### Measures of Central Tendency